Rates and Options for Parking at Miami Airport

 What makes Miami Airport a great place to travel from is that it offers plenty of parking options that are conveniently located and easy to find.
 The MIA Airport parking options that available are pretty straightforward.
 The North Dolphin garage and South Flamingo garage is located next to each other and have identical parking fares.
 Both garages are capable of accommodating a total of 7,500 vehicles.

 Short-term parking options are only allowed on an hourly basis, and any vehicle that’s parked for more than two hours and 40 minutes will be charged for the full day.
 Since both of the parking garages at MIA are located next to each other there’s no shuttle service available (or needed).

-There is a valet service that available on the second level of both garages, with the maximum stay limit of 20 days.
+There is valet service available on the second level of both garages, with a maximum stay limit of 20 days.
 MIA also has a cell phone parking lot which is located at the North-Northeast of the terminal building which is next to Northwest 31st Street.